Overview

 Setup

-1. Create and add an ECS Task Definition
+1. Create and add an ECS task definition

-2. Schedule the Datadog Agent as a Daemon Service
+2. Schedule the Datadog Agent as a daemon service

 Note: Datadog’s Autodiscovery can be used in conjunction with ECS and Docker to automatically discover and monitor running tasks in your environment.

-Create an ECS task
+Create an ECS task definition

 The following sample is a minimal configuration for core infrastructure monitoring.
 However, additional Task Definition samples with various features enabled are provided in the Setup additional Agent features section if you want to use those instead.

-Managing the task definition file
+Create and manage the task definition file

-1. For Linux containers, download datadog-agent-ecs.json
+1. For Linux containers, download datadog-agent-ecs.json.

-2. Edit your base Task Definition file
+2. Edit your base task definition file

-2. Set the DD_SITE environment variable to
+• Set the DD_SITE environment variable to your Datadog site.
+Your site is:

 "requiresCompatibilities": ["EXTERNAL"]